dotnet/EntityFramework.Docs/docs/miscellaneous/internals/writing-a-provider.rst

 The ``UseX()`` extension method creates a provider-specific implementation of ``IDbContextOptionsExtension`` which is added to the collection of extensions stored within ``DbContextOptions``.
-This is done by a call to the a hidden API ``IDbContextOptionsBuilderInfrastructure.AddOrUpdateExtension``.
+This is done by a call to the API ``IDbContextOptionsBuilderInfrastructure.AddOrUpdateExtension``.

 .. includesamplefile:: Miscellaneous/Internals/WritingAProvider/EntityFrameworkCore.ProviderStarter/Extensions/MyProviderDbContextOptionsExtensions.cs